-If the bill of the law of finance has not been voted definitively at the expiration of the time period of sixty days provided for above it is brought into force by decree, taking into account the amendments voted by the National Assembly and accepted by the President of the Republic.
+If the Parliament has not decided within the time period of sixty days, the bill of the law of finance is brought into force by ordinance, taking into account the amendments voted by the National Assembly or by the Senate and accepted by the President of the Republic.

-If[,] taking into account the procedure provided for above, the law of finance of the year has not been brought into force before the debut of the fiscal year, the President of the Republic is authorized to renew [reconduire] by decree the services voted.
+If the law of finance of the year has not been promulgated before the debut of the fiscal year, the President of the Republic is authorized to prescribe the collection of the existing taxes and the renewal [reconduire] by decree of the services voted.

-The Court of Accounts assists the President of the Republic, the Government and the National Asembly, in the control of the execution of the laws of finance.
+The Court of Accounts assists the President of the Republic, the Government and the Parliament in the control of the execution of the laws of finance.